thenexthub/Codira/docs/OptimizerDesign.md

 ### Instruction Invalidation in SIL

-Swift Passes and Analysis often keep instruction pointers in internal data structures such as Map or Set.
+Codira Passes and Analysis often keep instruction pointers in internal data structures such as Map or Set.
 A good example of such data structure is a list of visited instructions, or a map between a SILValue and the memory aliasing effects of the value.